JoshAshby/House-Inventory-API/README.md

 * http://www.flickr.com/photos/joshashby/
 * https://github.com/JoshAshby

-Forword:
+Foreword:
 --------------
-Please note that this is a major work in progress, the API maybe broken at anytime, and the URL scheme may change without warning, should a btter solution present itself.
+Please note that this is a major work in progress, the API maybe broken at anytime, and the URL scheme may change without warning, should a better solution present itself.
 Also throughout the documentation, the word peak comes up.
 Peak referes to the stated interval on which a restock has just happened, till the next restock or the current day.

 Please note: The clients do not work on this branch.
 They are setup for the Perl API version's URL scheme and as a result are not compatable with this branch.
 They will be updated, after more work has been completed on the API.